Adam Audio T5V Review: Ribbon Tweeter Quality at an Affordable Price

 Comparison with Larger T-Series

-The T7V ($299 each) adds a 7-inch woofer for extended bass response down to 39Hz.
-The larger driver suits medium-sized rooms and provides more bass information for electronic and bass-heavy work.
+The T7V ($299 each) has a 7-inch woofer and extends bass response to 39Hz.
+Better for medium-sized rooms and bass-heavy work.

-All T-Series monitors share the same U-ART tweeter and sonic character, differing primarily in low-frequency extension and output capability.
+All T-Series monitors share the same U-ART tweeter.
+The difference is mainly bass extension and output.

 Value Assessment